Chinese New Year 2015 is here and there’s no better way to celebrate than coming up with great ideas for saving money.

 Birth years: 1906, 1918, 1930, 1942, 1954, 1966, 1978, 1990, 2002, 2014

-Financial Personality: What Money?
+Financial personality: what’s money?
 Horses don’t think too much about money since it doesn’t constitute happiness or well-being to them.
-This trait is great one for avoiding overspending.
-However, saving may not be on the horse’s radar either, which means in order to put money away for retirement or other long-term goals, horses may benefit from a trustworthy financial advisor who can handle these tasks.
+This trait is great for avoiding overspending.
+However, saving might not be on the horse’s radar either, which means in order to put money away for retirement or other long-term goals, horses might benefit from a trustworthy financial advisor who can handle these tasks.

-Financial Personality: Money/Beauty Lover.
+Financial personality: money and beauty lover.
 Sheep have a love affair with beautiful things and enjoy spending money on material possessions like clothing and accessories to ensure they always look good.
 The key for sheep is getting them to view a growing savings account as a beautiful item just like a new watch or fancy outfit.

 Birth years: 1908, 1920, 1932, 1944, 1956, 1968, 1980, 1992, 2004

 The monkey is the ninth sign in the Chinese zodiac.
 Known for being brilliant and able to achieve the impossible, individuals born under this sign make great inventors, motivators and even magicians.